-In 2019, a joint assessment by the European Union, OECD, EBRD and ETF has assessed the progress made by Albania in implementing the SBA over the period 2016-18.
-One of the recognised priorities was the need to step up the support for innovation infrastructure to advance business-academia collaboration.
+In 2019, a joint assessment by the European Union, OECD, EBRD, and ETF assessed the progress made by Albania in implementing the SBA over the period 2016-2018.
+One of the recognised priorities was the need to support innovation infrastructure to advance business-academia collaboration.

 Although the COVID-19 pandemic caused negative effects on our economy, it also accelerated the use of innovative business tools.
-Our COVID-19 Survey (April 2020) showed that companies became more aware about the potential opportunities offered by online services and the importance of using innovative business ideas, especially for business continuity measures.
-Around 75% of companies declared to have used online services and 81% of them stated that will continue to re-use them in the future.
+Our COV-ID-19 Survey (April 2020) showed that companies became more aware of online services' potential opportunities and the importance of using innovative business ideas, especially for business continuity measures.
+Around 75% of companies declared to have used online services, and 81% stated that they would continue to reuse them in the future.
 Furthermore, when asked about their future plans on innovation, 38% of the companies were positive in changing their investment plan in the direction of online services.

-GII 2020 report states that "Once the COVID-19 pandemic is under control, it is crucial that support for innovation widens beyond the health sector and that government innovation expenditures compensate for any falling private sector innovation funding.
+GII 2020 report states that "Once the COVID-19 pandemic is under control, it is crucial that support for innovation widens beyond the health sector and that government innovation expenditures com pensate for any falling private sector innovation funding.
 The impacts of the pandemic on science and innovation systems should be monitored.
 Some positive effects have already been noted, such as the unexpected level of international collaboration in science and the reduction of red tape for scientists.
 Some aspects, however, are alarming, such as the standstill of major research projects and the possible (and uneven) reduction of R&D expenditures in some fields."

-INSTAT14 analyses (2017-2019) show that in Albania only 38% of companies declare to carry out an innovation activity, mainly companies operating in the service sector (42.2%)15 and companies operating in the industry sector (34%)16.
+INSTAT14 analyses (2017-2019) show that in Albania, only 38% of companies declare to carry out an innovation activity, mainly companies operating in the service sector (42.2%)15 and companies operating in the industry sector (34%)16.
 No active participation in innovation is observed by companies operating in priority sectors such as Agriculture and Tourism.

 In the 2020 EU Report Progress, Albania is considered at an early stage in the area of science and research.
 Some progress was made during 2020, especially with the completion of the mapping phase of the Smart Specialisation Strategy.
-The development of a Smart Specialisation Strategy (S3) started in 2017 under the lead of the Ministry of Education, Sports and Youth, in cooperation with the European Commission; a road map for the S3 process was drafted and the mapping phase of the S3 process was completed in December 2019 with EU support17.
+The development of a Smart Specialisation Strategy (S3) started in 2017 under the lead of the Ministry of Education, Sports and Youth, in cooperation with the European Commission; a road map for the S3 process was drafted, and the mapping phase of the S3 process was completed in December 2019 with EU support17.

-Also, in the Commission's assessment on Economic Reform Programme of Albania 2020-2022, it is observed that the Government shall improve the provision of technical support services for micro, small and medium-sized enterprises, including through the development of a support network to help them upscale, invest, innovate, digitalize and export.
-Currently, there is under discussion a new Business and Investment Development Strategy (2021-2027), planned for approval in late 2021.
+Also, in the Commission's assessment on Economic Reform Programme of Albania 2020-2022, it is observed that the Government shall improve the provision of technical support services for micro, small and medium-sized enterprises, including through the development of a support network to help them upscale, invest, innovate, digitalise and export.
+Currently, a new Business and Investment Development Strategy (2021-2027) is under discussion, planned for approval in late 2021.
+Albania continues to implement the South-East